 by Michael Tranfaglia, MD.
 In my opinion, the Fragile X clinical trials of AFQ056 sponsored by Novartis failed because of a dose range that was inadequate for Fragile X, and because of the unexpected development of tolerance.

-One of the features of the fragile X mouse model which is relevant to the human fragile X syndrome (and autism) is social behavior.
-Several tests show consistent social behavioral abnormalities in the fragile X mouse model.
+One of the features of the Fragile X mouse model which is relevant to the human Fragile X syndrome (and autism) is social behavior.
+Several tests show consistent social behavioral abnormalities in the Fragile X mouse model.
 With a $140,000 grant from FRAXA Research Foundation in 2012-2013, Dr. Willemsen at Erasmus University used social behavior tests to measure the effectiveness of several drug strategies.

-With $155,000 in grants from FRAXA Research Foundation over several years, Dr. Miklos Toth of Cornell University studied epigenetics (ie factors other than the gene itself) which can determine symptom severity in fragile X.
+With $45,000 in grants from FRAXA Research Foundation over several years, Dr. Miklos Toth of Cornell University studied epigenetics (ie factors other than the gene itself) which can determine symptom severity in Fragile X.

 With $110,000 in grants from FRAXA Research Foundation over several years, Dr. Miklos Toth from Cornell University discovered increased startle response in Fragile X mice and that baclofen can correct this phenotype.